repne/resume/index.md

 #### Me ####

-Hi, my name is Antonio Fiumanò, I was born in Italy in October 1, 1985, I'm a **software architect** and **developer** in a wide variety of applications but my *current* focus is on web applications because designing and building scalable, distributed applications on the cloud is challenging and challenge is *fun!*
+Hi, my name is Antonio Fiumanò, I was born in Italy in October 1, 1985, I'm a **software architect** and **developer** in a wide variety of applications but my *current* focus is on web applications and services because designing and building scalable, distributed applications on the cloud is challenging and challenge is *fun!*

 Although I have **10 years of professional experience**, I have never worked a single day of my life.
 I *love* programming, heck, I've been programming since I was 9 years old, it's my passion and my stress relief, my obsession and my hobby.